-We love fast broadband speeds: faster upload speeds mean faster backups of your data to Backblaze.
+We love fast broadband speeds.
+Faster upload speeds mean faster backups of your data.
 Often we salivate over claims of 10Mbps+ blistering connections.

-Today the FCC published a report (PDF) that this problem not affects a few unlucky customers, but is a widespread issue affecting most broadband Internet users.
+Today the FCC published a report that this problem not affects a few unlucky customers, but is a widespread issue affecting most broadband internet users.
 They say:

 For example, here is what I see when running the speed test from the Backblaze office:

 Note that even this does not necessarily paint the whole picture since offerings such as Comcast’s PowerBoost enable you to have very fast service for a brief period (enough to move a 5-10MB file), which would be long enough to see high numbers on the speed test, but will not be your sustained broadband speed.